Apple sauce: Uses

 Apple sauce is served as a side dish in northern Europe and North America.
 In the United States, packaged apple sauce is primarily branded as a children's snack, and is ubiquitous in school cafeterias.
+In American cuisine, it is commonly served as pork chops and apple sauce.

+American-style apple sauce is not widely available in Britain.
+An apple preserve, containing chopped, not puréed apples, is sold as "apple sauce."
+In the UK it is typically sold under the name apple purée and as a popular form of baby food.

 In Sweden and Britain, it is commonly served with roast pork and goose.
-In British and Spanish cuisine, it is commonly served as pork chops and apple sauce.
 The Danish æbleflæsk combines the pork with apple sauce while cooking it.

 In Central Europe it accompanies potato pancakes, in the Rhineland it is served with Reibekuchen.
 In Ashkenazi cuisine, it is the standard accompaniment for Hanukkah latkes.
 It also accompanies matzah brei.

-Apple sauce is served with many foods in Germanic cuisine: Flurgönder (a smoked brawn), various kinds of Spätzle, Schupfnudeln, Swiss Älplermagronen, a kind of macaroni and cheese.
+Apple sauce is served with many foods: Flurgönder (a smoked brawn), various kinds of Spätzle, Schupfnudeln, Swiss Älplermagronen, a kind of macaroni and cheese.
 In Netherlands and Belgian cuisine, apple sauce is part of the common dish of chicken, french fries, and apple sauce (kip, frieten/patat en appelmoes).
-It is especially popular among children, who dip their fries in mayonnaise first, then in apple sauce.
+It is especially popular among children, who dip their fries in apple sauce.

-In many cuisines, apple sauce is a common accompaniment to blood sausage: the German Himmel und Erde; the Luxembourgian träipen and the French boudin noir.
+In many cuisines, apple sauce is a common accompaniment to blood sausage: the German Himmel und Erde; the Luxembourgish träipen and the French boudin noir.
 In fact the only French savory dish normally served with apple sauce (compote de pommes) is boudin sausage.
 It is also served with other sausage-like preparations, for example goetta and knipp.

-Apple sauce may also be served as a dessert in most European cuisines, or used as an ingredient in applesauce cake.
+Apple sauce may also be served as a dessert in most European cuisines, or used as an ingredient in apple sauce cake.
 Apple sauce may be used as a sauce for Polish pierogi, Swedish Äggakaka, Ukrainian syrniki pancakes, Central European Palatschinken, Austrian Kaiserschmarrn and various kinds of sweet and savory dumplings (Knödel).
 In Scandinavian cuisine, it is sometimes served with breakfast filmjölk, a kind of fermented milk.

 Formerly heavily sweetened and boiled-down apple sauce was prepared for winter storage.
 Made with sour apples, it was eaten with meat; made with sweet apples, it was eaten with tea.

 In some recipes for baked goods, apple sauce can be used as a substitute for fat or eggs to make them low-fat or vegan.

-Bavarian sweet mustard may be made with applesauce, and is typically served with Weißwurst (similar to boudin blanc) or Leberkäse (a sort of pâté).
+Bavarian sweet mustard may be made with apple sauce, and is typically served with Weißwurst (similar to boudin blanc) or Leberkäse (a sort of pâté).

 Nutritional information

-According to the USDA, a 100 g reference amount of unsweetened applesauce is 82% water, 18% carbohydrates, and contains negligible fat and protein, while supplying 68 kcal of food energy.
+According to the USDA, a 100 g reference amount of unsweetened apple sauce is 82% water, 18% carbohydrates, and contains negligible fat and protein, while supplying 68 kcal of food energy.
 It has an acidic pH between 3.3 and 3.6.

 In therapeutic diets

-The BRAT and CRAM diets include apple sauce given to children with diarrhea and stomach problems.
+The BRAT diet and the CRAM diet, which are given to children with diarrhea and stomach problems, include apple sauce.